 If you don't fall into water when you die in Worms, worms reduced to zero health blow themselves up.
 The death explosion can even harm other worms to the point of death too, or otherwise set off a hilarious chain of Stuff Blowing Up.

 But at the same time faux-averted in the game, as when a worm starts to run low on health, they will cough, moan, have trouble breathing, and other extreme pain symptoms.
 This has no impact on their performance however.

 Similar to the Worms example, in the RPG Shining Force characters would fight fine upto 1 HP, but when killed would spin around and explode.
 Though in this case they did no damage to nearby characters.

-Left 4 Dead averts this quite thoroughly.
+Left 4 Dead averts this.
 As you lose health your character is noticeably clumsier and slower, with their remaining health beginning to bleed out while downed or after being picked up.
 If you run out of health you go into an incapacitated state where you can do nothing but fire your sidearm and must be helped by another player before you die from bleeding out or enemies pounding on your incapacitated form in order to finish you off.
 If you're downed twice, the next time will kill you unless you get first aid.
 Getting hurt after taking painkillers or adrenaline (temporary health boosts) damages your regular health first as well.

 However, played straight by the special zombies who go from trying to kill you to flying off the moment they lose their last hit point.

 Adrenaline also temporarily removes the speed loss from health loss when used, along with a general speed boost.